programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Archaic words and phrases contribute significantly to the sonnets' sentiment, yet are unlikely to be given any weight in these models since they are not present in the training data.
 While comparing the metrics is fascinating, neither is likely to produce quality results for this data set.
 Rather than an accurate sentiment, we might be surprised to find a quantifiable dissonance between the sonnet's English and our modern web usage.
-However, a model optimized to Shakespeare's words could be developed using appropriate training data.
+However, a model optimized to Shakespeare's words could be developed using more appropriate training data.
 To learn more about classifiers and how to implement one, see Vilja Hulden's PH lesson ["Supervised Classification: The Naive Bayesian Returns to the Old Bailey"](http://programminghistorian.org/lessons/naive-bayesian) or Steven Bird, Ewan Klein, and Edward Loper's ["Learning to Classify Text"](http://www.nltk.org/book/ch06.html) in the [NTLK Book](http://www.nltk.org/book/).

 Accessing data and services on the web opens new possibilities and efficiencies for humanities research.